 Types Of Cockapoo Dogs

 When it comes to choosing Cockapoo puppies, the first thing you should know is the different types of the dog that are out there.
-They can vary greatly in weight and height – Cockapoo size ranges from 6-19 pounds and up to 15 inches tall.
+They can vary greatly in weight and height – Cockapoo size ranges from 6 to over 25 pounds, and up to 22 inches tall.

 You can get Maxi, Miniature, Toy, and Teacup Toy Cockapoos.

 - Maxi Cockapoos are the largest.
-They can be up to 19 pounds and stand at above 15 inches in height at their shoulder.
+They can be over 25 pounds and stand at 22 inches in height at their shoulder.